Falling Behind on Your Bills? Help is Available!

 If you live outside of Virginia, Maryland or Washington DC, dial “2-1-1”.
 Dialing “211” will put you in touch with a referral specialist who will refer you to resources in your area that can possibly assist you in obtaining food, rental, and utility assistance.

-- You may be responsible to pay all unpaid rent in full, so it is very important to set up a payment plan with your landlord ahead of time.
+- It is very important to set up a payment plan with your landlord as soon as possible.

 Reach out to your lenders and credit card companies.
 Many banks/lenders are willing to help those who have been negatively impacted financially due to the pandemic.
 Many are willing to defer payments or waive late fees or penalties.